 Update: I was asked to take after photos with mascara on so that you could see how long my actual eyelashes are, as they are very blonde and invisible at the tips.
 So here they are.
 Note, these are taken after having my eyebrows threaded just a little too thin for my liking, but I know they will grow back fine with the Bold Brows serum.
 I only used a very light layer of mascara and then combed it through so that there was no excess on the lashes to make them look longer than they really are.

 I’ve been looking for an eyelash and eyebrow growth serum that actually works for a long time now, and I’m so glad that I finally found them.
 I really like that they are hormone free, cruelty free and vegan.
 I personally wouldn’t use a product with hormones, as I’m not willing to deal with the side effects that come with that.
 They are suitable for contact lens wearers and those with sensitive eyes, which is exactly what I need.
 You could use one of the products on both brows and lashes, but the area specific applicators make them much easier to apply, and they are products that you need to continually use, so you will use all the product in both tubes anyway.
 You can get Long Lashes and Bold Brows from the CanGro website for A$89 each, but there are bundle deals and sales that can decrease that price.
+Each tube should last you 4 months, if used daily as directed.
 I like Long Lashes and Bold Brows so much that I already bought backups, so I think that shows just how much I like these products.
 Let me know in the comments if you want a full review on Hero Hair too.
 I’ve got lots of cruelty free product reviews in the works.
 If you want to get my blog posts sent to your inbox, then sign up to email updates.
 You can also find me on social media – Instagram, Facebook, Twitter and Pinterest.